UKHomeOffice/pttg-kube-dashboard/README.md

 `npm install`

+### by Context ###

+Your namespaces and contexts can be defined by context, by project or both.
+By context is a simple set of context - namespace definitions.

 Add details of contexts and namespaces to `config.js`, these details must match your contexts as named in your `~/.kube/config` file, you must have the appropriate kube tokens available on your system.

 ```